Link search Menu Expand Document

 See grid-studies-3-2.maxpat for this step.

-To see the play position on the bottom row, we will turn on the corresponding LED position after first clearing the entire row.
-We can clear a row by using a new OSC message:
+To see the play position on the bottom row, we will need turn on the corresponding LED position after first clearing the entire row.
+To enforce this order, we’ll use trigger

 /monome/grid/led/row 0 7 0 0

-where the format of the message is:
+The format of this message is:

 /monome/grid/led/row x_offset y d[...]